turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 * Need to use OmniAuth stubs to mock our user login process
 * Need to provide real oauth tokens when doing this so that the test users we create will be able to make real requests

+Solutions

+* We can use VCR's `before_record` hook to "sanitize" our cassette data
+* We can use OAuth credentials from a real user we create in development as our credentials from test
+* We can add these sample credentials to our `application.yml` and source them from the app's `ENV` so that they stay out of our source code